jrblevin/dot-grid-paper/README.md

 ## Package Contents

-*   `dot-grid.sty` - A LaTeX package which defines colors, margins, and a dot grid macro using Tikz.
+*   `dot-grid.sty` - A LaTeX package which defines colors, margins, and a dot grid macro using TikZ.
 *   `dot-grid.py` - A Python script which generates the TeX files.

 ## Usage